davekinkead/thesis/paper.coffee.md

         canvas.select "text"
           .text "#{sim.schools[0].score.toFixed(5)} - Average Student Ability - #{sim.schools[1].score.toFixed(5)}"

+Finally, we `draw` the students on the canvas.
+We will represent our students as coloured circles and schools by student proximity.

+      draw = () ->
+        render sim
+        students = canvas.selectAll "circle"
+          .data sim.students
+        students.enter().append "circle"
+          .style "fill", (student) ->
+            colour student, 'ability'
+          .style "opacity", 0.5
+          .attr "r", 8
+          .attr "cx", (d) -> d.x
+          .attr "cy", (d) -> d.y

       draw()

-We will display student ability graphically using colour.
+In the browser code above, we have relied on a few helper methods.
+The first of these represents student ability graphically using colour.
 Blue represents high ability and red low ability.
 With a little bit of maths, we can convert ability on a range of 0.0 to 1.0 to a hexidecimal representation of Red-Green-Blue colour.

     colour = (d, attribute) ->